pkp/learning-ojs/en/submissions.md

 ## Assigning the Submission

-To move the submission forward, the next step is to assign an editor or section editor.
+Depending on how you have your sections configured, some new submissions may come in unassigned.
+If this is the case, the next step is to assign an editor or section editor.
 To do so, select the _Assign_ link in the **Participants** panel.

 ![](learning-ojs-3-ed-submissions-add-participant.png)